swimhelenhsu/StaRSFine/Fall2018Report.md

 #### 12/08/2018

 ### Abstract
 StaRS FInE is a critically important subteam because the the project deals with one of the last steps in the AguaClara process (filtration).
-The current outtake pipes are problematic because they clog, and the current method of cleaning them is large quantities of acid.
+The current outtake pipes are problematic because they clog, and the current method of cleaning them involves large quantities of acid.
 StaRS Fine's suggested remedy to combat this problem involves designing and implementing a “Christmas tree” design that uses the same gravity exclusion principles tested by Horizontal Filtration.
 The key conclusions of this semester were finding the minimum angle necessary for the sand to slide down the branches of the tree design with gravity, as well as designing, parameterizing, and printing a small model of the design and testing it with water flowing through a PVC pipe.

 ### Table of Contents